 There is serious earning potential at hand when you choose to trade currency, something that every investor should be trying to unlock.
-Looking at the scale of forex trading, it’s certainly worth knowing not only what the top traders are making, but also how they are making it along with how top traders differ from the rest.
+Looking at the scale of forex trading, it’s certainly worth knowing not only what the top traders are making, but also how they are making it and how top traders differ from the rest.

 While most forex traders leverage their free margin to maximize trading power—and, thus, their earnings potential—margin trading is only one aspect of their success.
 What is free margin in forex?
 Basically, it’s the amount of available equity you have in your account to open a position using the borrowed margin offered by your online broker.